 A vision of this scale requires sufficiently large areas to restore the abundance of nature while empowering communities to create a sustainable future.
 It cannot be done on individual landholdings, but by connecting up areas of land and sea like pieces in a jigsaw puzzle.
 We believe all this can be achieved if it is a vision that is shared.
-Which is why the pilot rewilding projects we are helping to develop put landowners, stewards, local people and the wider community at the centre of decision-making.
+Which is why we created the Rewilding Network, that puts landowners, stewards, local people and the wider community at the centre of decision-making.
 Essentially, it’s all about collaboration.

 Coordinated action needed